This is a digital file

 This pattern, like all my 'Edwardian Rose' patterns, is developed from an authentic historical source, in this case a blouse that appeared in a 1911 French fashion publication.
 Aside from grading the pattern for modern sizing, no changes are made to the original cut of the garment.
 To learn more about the process of developing an Edwardian Rose pattern, see my Shop Owner details.

 This pattern is not a diagram or scaled-down sketch that you have to enlarge.
 Once you print it out and assemble the printed pages, you have a regular FULL-SIZE pattern that can be immediately cut out and sewn.
 It is exactly the same as a full-size paper pattern, but in PDF format, offered at a lower price than the paper version, and of course with no shipping cost!

 How does an instant digital download work?
 See: https://www.etsy.com/ca/help/article/3949 for details.

-RECOMMENDED FABRICS: Lightweight, soft but slightly crisp fabrics, such as handkerchief linens, lightweight cotton batiste, voile or lawn, or lightweight silks such as surah or shantung.
-Small, repeated prints are suitable (such as tiny dotted batiste, as in the antique sketch), but stripes, diagonals or larger printed designs are not, nor are fabrics with too much body or surface texture (the fabric must tuck easily).
-The classic fabric for this type of lingerie blouse was fine quality white Swiss cotton batiste, with French Valenciennes laces for the insertions.
+RECOMMENDED FABRICS: Lightweight, soft but slightly crisp fabrics, lightweight silks such as surah or shantung, handkerchief linens, lightweight cotton batiste, voile or lawn.
+Printed or plain silk satin or surah is best for the contrast sections (or printed batiste, voile or handkerchief linen can be used if you are making a cotton or linen blouse).
+Small, evenly-repeated prints are suitable (in which case the contrast sections should be made of plain coloured fabric), but stripes, diagonals or larger printed designs are not, nor are fabrics with too much body or surface texture (the fabric must tuck easily).

 Make your historic Edwardian event memorable with this lovely, authentic Titanic-era blouse!